vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 Mask overrideMask = MASK_OFF;
 ~~~

 A subgraph will be visited when the result of `(nodeMask | visitor.overrideMask) & visitor.traversalMask)!=0`.
-In chapters 3 & 4 we'll go into the use of node and traversal masks in detail when scene graph nodes and application level classes that use them.
+In chapters 3 & 4 we'll go into the use of node and traversal masks in detail when scene graph nodes and application level classes use them.

 ## PrintVisitor example